Integrating RIBA Workflows with Client Collaboration Platforms

 Link Project Data to Financials

-WorkflowMax connection: Direct integrations with Xero and QuickBooks sync job data with financials, making handovers smoother between project and finance teams.
+WorkflowMAX connection: Direct integrations with Xero and QuickBooks sync job data with financials, making handovers smoother between project and finance teams.

 Automate Notifications and Reporting